 #5 Coinality: Coinality is hands down the best jobs aggregator in the Bitcoin space.
 If you’re interested in the Bitcoin and cryptocurrency space at all, definitely keep an eye out on Coinality.
 It allows special listings on its own site, but also sources jobs from across the web from Upwork to Elance.
 They also have jobs of all types, from full-time developers to freelance writers.

-#7 Bitter: This is the newest addition to the list, and from what I have seen so far, it’s a very nice experience.
+#7 Bitter: This is the newest addition to the list, and from what I have seen so far, it’s a very nice user experience and very different from other Bitcoin PTC sites that you find out there.
+This is built in HTML5, and just gives a much nicer experience overall.
 You can reach the minimum payout every day, or every couple of days.
-The payments are very prompt and usually processed within the hour.
+The payments are very prompt and usually processed within the hour (of late, this is usually taking 1-2 days instead).
 The site looks promising so far, and worth giving it a try.

 ABitBack: This is another popular site to make some free Bitcoin online.
 The most popular service here is Radio Loyalty that pays you 1 point (30uBTC) every few minutes for just listening to the radio.
 Supersonic Ads and Virool Videos are also popular, although Virool videos pay less than at BitcoinGet.
 There is also support for Litecoin (also see how to earn Litecoin).